Procedure: Work health and safety reporting

-- The University participates in other WHS reporting such as:
+- The University participates in other WHS reporting such as the:

-- the Australian Higher Education Industry Association (AHEIA) for benchmarking; and
+- Australian Higher Education Industry Association (AHEIA) for benchmarking; and

-- the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+- Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).

-- The Associate Director, WEG will prepare all the reports.
-The reports will be provided to the Chief Operating Officer via the Director Human Resources for approval prior to their release.
+- The Associate Director, WEG prepares all the University level reports.
+The reports are provided to the Chief Operating Officer via the Director Human Resources for approval prior to their release.

 - Annual Reports are approved by the Vice Chancellor and the University Council.

-- All WHS reports will be stored electronically in the ERMS.
+- All WHS reports are stored electronically in the ERMS where applicable.

 Training and competency

-- Reports are compiled by people with recognised WHS qualifications and competency in data collation and report writing.
+- University level reports are compiled by people with recognised WHS qualifications and competency in data collation and report writing.